Proof that medieval churchmen were good at marketing. 😄

 In the Middle Ages, the Church recuperated many pagan historical figures to make them martyrs.

-Quiteria never converted to catholicism, as has been claimed.
+Quiteria never converted to christianity, as has been claimed.

 Her story was transformed to make Aire a stopover on the Camino de Santiago.